-The winter holiday/ Christmas season can be one of the most challenging times of the year for children with autism.
+The winter holiday/ Christmas season can be a very challenging times of the year for autistic children.

 There are all sorts of unpredictable changes to usual daily life in the lead up to Christmas and New Years Day such as:

 - changes to the environment at home, school and in the community with bright lights and decorations